-Dejan has an MBA from the University of Chicago Booth School of Business, a Master’s Degree in Computer Science, and a Bachelor’s Degree in Chemistry.
+Dejan Ilijevski, MS, MBA, has over 15 years of experience in the trading/financial services industry.
+He has an MBA from the University of Chicago Booth School of Business, a Master’s Degree in Computer Science, and a Bachelor’s Degree in Chemistry.

-Expertise in Capital Markets
+Sabela Capital Markets